araj00/typescript-tutorial/README.md

 # typescript-tutorial
-This is a typescript tutorial used for learning
+This is a typescript tutorial made to learn important syntax of typescript with the commit explanation.
+Anyone can use it for learning.